 This is a sub-page of Proto:Pokémon Gold and Silver.

 Compiled on August 17, 1999, this prototype was shown at Spaceworld 1999.
-Compared to its 1997 counterpart, the general structure behind this prototype is almost identical to the final game, although there's still plenty of differences to observe.
+Compared to its 1997 counterpart, the general structure is almost identical to the one seen in the final games.
+However, there's still a good share of differences to observe.

 | Map Differences|

-Ilex Forest sure looks a lot more generic.
+Ilex Forest sure looks a lot more barren.

 |Download Pokémon Gold (Spaceworld 1999 Demo)